-(time expr)
+(time expr [port])

 The time special form evaluates expr and returns the result.
-As a side effect it displays a message on the interaction channel which indicates how long the evaluation took (in real time and cpu time), how much time was spent in the garbage collector, how much memory was allocated during the evaluation and how many minor and major page faults occured (0 is reported if not running under UNIX).
+As a side effect it displays a message on the port port which indicates various statistics about the evaluation of expr including how long the evaluation took (in real time and cpu time), how much time was spent in the garbage collector, how much memory was allocated during the evaluation and how many minor and major page faults occured (0 is reported if not running under UNIX).
+If it is not specified, port defaults to the interaction channel (i.e. the output will appear at the REPL).

 '''

-(define (f x)

-(let loop ((x x) (lst '()))

-(if (= x 0)

-lst

-(loop (- x 1) (cons x lst)))))

-(length (time (f 100000)))

 (time (f 100000))

 683 ms real time

 558 ms cpu time (535 user, 23 system)

 8 collections accounting for 102 ms real time (70 user, 5 system)

 6400160 bytes allocated

 no minor faults

 no major faults

 100000

 '''